mo-gaafar/image-processing-toolbox/README.md

-# Image Component Mixer
+# Medical Image Viewer

-Demonstrates the mixing of different images and their various components
+Browse and open DICOM, JPG, BMP files and view their metadata

 ## Features